Searching for an internship

 Internship goals & requirements

 In general, your internship has the goal to develop your academic competences and your independent professional practice.
-In more detail, in your internship your will learn and develop to formulate new scientific questions and hypotheses in the biological/biomedical field, conduct scientific experiments under supervision and learn to discuss results in written form according to standards of an academic article and oral presentation.
-Specified learning goals can be found here: BSc learning goals.
-Above all, your internship has to meet the EER- criteria (EER ), and therefore the internship coordinators will evaluate your internship proposal at these four levels:
+In more detail, in your internship, you will learn and develop to formulate new scientific questions and hypotheses in the biological/biomedical field, conduct scientific experiments in an independent manner and discuss results in written form according to standards of an academic article and oral presentation.
+Specified learning goals can be found here: Master learning goals.
+Above all, your internship has to meet the EER- criteria (EER), and therefore the internship coordinators will evaluate your internship proposal at these four levels:

 The internship project …

 - answers a biological/biomedical research question (a research question derived from biological theory, with an emphasis on biological processes);

 - includes fieldwork or labwork and academic data analyses;

 - covers a specified amount of time (Table 1, See registering your internship).